axkr/symja_android_library/symja_android_library/doc/functions-and-patterns.md

 ```

 In addition to defining functions as rules for certain patterns, there are pure functions that can be defined using the `&` postfix operator,
-where everything before it is treated as the funtion body and `#` can be used as argument placeholder:
+where everything before it is treated as the function body and `#` can be used as argument placeholder:
 ```
 >> h = # ^ 2 &;